 Several studies have shown good results in women with off-pump coronary artery bypass (OPCAB) surgery, performed without placing the patient on a heart-lung machine.
 In three studies — including one at Barnes-Jewish Hospital from 1996-2002 — women had lower mortality rates with OPCAB than they did with on-pump CABG.8,9

 In addition, the selection of certain types of grafts for a CABG procedure may benefit women patients.
 Although there is a known survival benefit associated with the use of the left internal mammary artery, this arterial graft is used less frequently in women.10,11 A smaller percentage of women also receive a radial arterial graft, which may benefit female patients.
 A study at Washington University School of Medicine indicated that five-year survival was significantly better in 294 women who received a radial artery graft than in an equal number of women who did not.12

-Washington University cardiac surgeons Jennifer Lawton, MD, and Ralph Damiano Jr., MD, both perform OPCAB surgery (the surgery is not appropriate for all patients) and give careful consideration to the bypass vessel used in CABG, depending on the age of the patient and other factors.
-Lawton also has contributed to the medical literature on women and heart disease and is sought as an expert in the field.
+Washington University cardiac surgeon Ralph Damiano Jr., MD, performs OPCAB surgery (the surgery is not appropriate for all patients) and give careful consideration to the bypass vessel used in CABG, depending on the age of the patient and other factors.

 For more information: